 Class Merchandising and SEO

-Put that final polish on those key elements of your class — class and lesson titles, class and project descriptions — so it can be discovered by the right students within our community.
+Put that final polish on those key elements of your class — class and lesson titles, class and project descriptions — so it can be discovered by the right students.

 In this article: